 RAC MOTORING SERVICES.
-On May 21, 1998, the Company announced that it has reached a definitive agreement with the Board of Directors of Royal Automotive Club Limited ("RACL") to acquire their RAC Motoring Services Subisidary ("RACMS") for approximately \$735 million in cash.
-The sale of RACMS has subsequently been approved by its shareholders.
-On September 24, 1998, the U.K. Secretary of State for Trade and Industry referred the RACMS acquisition to the UK Monopolier and Merger Commission (the "MMC") for its approval.
+On May 21, 1998, the Company announced that it has reached a definitive agreement with the Board of Directors of Royal Automotive Club Limited ("RACL") to acquire their RAC Motoring Services subisidary ("RACMS") for approximately \$735 million in cash.
+The sale of RACMS was subsequently approved by its shareholders.
+On September 24, 1998, the U.K. Secretary of State for Trade and Industry referred the RACMS acquisition to the UK Monopolies and Mergers Commission (the "MMC") for its approval.
 Closing is subject to certain conditions, including MMC approval.
 Although no assurances can be made, the Company currently anticipates that the transaction, if completed, will close in the spring of 1999.
 The Company plans to fund this acquisition with proceeds from borrowings under its committed facilities, operating cash flows or a combination of the above.